 What does Gael mean?

-Gael \gael\ as a boys' name (also used less commonly as girls' name Gael) is of French origin.
+Gael /gael/ [1 syll.] as a boys' name (also used less commonly as girls' name Gael) is of French origin.
 The French name GaŽl may be a short form of the Breton name JudicaŽl, meaning "generous leader".
-The name may also be a short form of JudicaŽl (GwenaŽl "white, fair, pure", and gwenn "generous"), the name of a Breton saint.
-It can also refer to one of the Celtic peoples of Scotland or Ireland.
+The name may also be a short form of GwenaŽl (gwenn "white, fair, pure", and hael "generous"), the name of a Breton saint.
+The term was first used in English to refer to the Highland Celts of Scotland.
+The Scots term Gaidheal probably evolved from the Irish goidel, which may be traced back to the Old Celtic word gwydd, meaning "wild".
 Sounds similar to and may also be used as a respelling of Gail, which is traditionally female.